codeoverflow-org/chatoverflow-wiki/usage/Using-the-CLI.md

                            default web server port, used eg. for the rest api and web gui -o, --enablePluginOutput
-                           set this flag to enable plugin log output on console
+                           set this flag to enable plugin log output on console -f, --enableLogFile      set this flag to enable logging to log files

 For more information, please visit http://codeoverflow.org/
 ```